Skip to main content

 • Unit = rpm (4)

-Note: Since you are adding the “Mode reference”, the number of rows and columns will be automatically taken and filed from the modelist directly.
+Note: Since you are adding the “Mode reference”, the number of rows and columns will be automatically taken and filed from the Modelist.
 Therefore, you do not have to define the rows and columns in the above step.

 • Expand the properties of the Vali rotational_speeds by clicking on the arrow